0xHouss/shellmates-mp-12/README.md

 Shellmeets is a Discord bot designed to help manage and schedule meetings and events for the Shellmates club.
 It provides an intuitive interface for creating, modifying, and canceling events while handling time zone conversions and reminders.

 ## Features
-- Schedule meetings and events with details such as title, date, description, tags, and type.
+- Schedule meetings and events with details such as title, date, description, meet, leadtime, etc...
 - Manage user preferences for time zones and notification lead times.
 - View scheduled events.
 - Cancel scheduled meetings easily.